-Our attorneys assist clients before and after disputes arise.
-We help clients consider critical aspects of their contracts, such as liquidated damages, change order clauses, differing site conditions, pay-when-paid clauses, indemnification clauses and others.
-We also help our clients plan and establish teaming arrangements on public and private projects.
+In all our efforts, our primary goal is to add value to our clients.
+We help clients consider critical aspects of their contracts, such as liquidated damages, change order clauses, differing site conditions, pay-when-paid clauses, indemnification clauses, and others, on both public and private projects.

-When disputes arise, we handle negotiation, mediation, arbitration, and litigation in state and federal courts.
-Our attorneys are experienced with design defects, construction defects, delay claims, mechanic’s liens, performance and payment bond claims, Miller Act cases, change order disputes, indemnity claims, and a host of other matters.
+We also assist when disputes arise.
+We handle negotiation, mediation, arbitration, and litigation in state and federal courts, as well as claim and dispute processes on public projects.
+Our attorneys are experienced with design defects, construction defects, delay claims, performance and payment bond claims, Miller Act cases, mechanic’s liens, change orders, indemnity claims, and a host of other matters.

 - Arbitration and Mediation

 - Architect/Engineer Liability

 - Change Orders

 - Equipment & Material Supplier Claims

 - Equitable Adjustments